Which Combining Form Means Hearing

 Q: What's the difference between an audiologist and an otologist?

 A: While both professions deal with hearing and the ear, they have different focuses.
-Audiologists primarily focus on the non-surgical diagnosis, treatment, and management of hearing and balance disorders.
+Because of that, audiologists primarily focus on the non-surgical diagnosis, treatment, and management of hearing and balance disorders.
 Otologists are physicians who specialize in ear diseases and often perform surgery.
 They might work collaboratively to provide comprehensive care for patients with complex hearing problems.

 Q: Can acou- and audi- be used interchangeably?